ovnisoftware/Linked-List-Puzzles-In-C-Sharp/README.md

 4. Find nth to last element of a singly linked list
  - FindNToLast.cs

+5. Write a method to delete the nth element from the head node of a singly linked list
+ - Delete.cs

 The .cs files listed are all partial classes of LinkedListStack to better separate the puzzles.